jpfluger/examples/ubuntu-14.04/icinga2-server.md

 They assume a core Ubuntu 14.04 installation with a fully-qualified-domain-name of 'icinga.example.com'.
 The server name should be configured in DNS and accessible via ssh.

-> Note: The examples were compiled chiefly from these sources: [Icinga 2 Getting Started Documentation](http://docs.icinga.org/icinga2/latest/doc/module/icinga2/chapter/getting-started#installing-requirements), GitHub [Install Readme](https://github.com/Icinga/icinga-web/blob/master/doc/INSTALL) for Icinga-Web and [Icincga-Web From Scratch](http://docs.icinga.org/latest/en/icinga-web-scratch.html).

-## Installation
+This example will be covering the following:

+* Install Icinga2
+* Install Postgresql and let Icinga2 use it for storage
+* Install Nginx, PHP and Postgres dependencies
+* Install Icinga-Web (not Icinga-Classic nor Icinga-Web2)
+* Run Icinga-Web using Nginx
+* Test

 I chose Icinga instead of Nagios because I wanted to integrate with Postgres.
 Also the web-interface is slick and, since Icinga is a fork of Nagios, any plugins developed for Nagios will work in Icinga.

+> Note: The examples were compiled chiefly from these sources: [Icinga 2 Getting Started Documentation](http://docs.icinga.org/icinga2/latest/doc/module/icinga2/chapter/getting-started#installing-requirements), GitHub [Install Readme](https://github.com/Icinga/icinga-web/blob/master/doc/INSTALL) for Icinga-Web and [Icincga-Web From Scratch](http://docs.icinga.org/latest/en/icinga-web-scratch.html).

+## Install Icinga2

 Let's install the Icinga `ppa` on Ubuntu 14.04.